wangaz/laravel-semantic-ui-css/README.md

 Run `composer update` via CLI

 ## Hints
 * If you are updating your laravel app via composer, this package will also be updated.
-You won't have to run the **vendor:publish** command mentioned above, this will be done automatically.
+You won't have to run the **vendor:publish**, this will be done automatically.